Moses’ Altar and the 12 Pillars

 One end of the altar has a pit with layers of ash; this is likely where animal sacrifices would have taken place.
+Additionally, a small area within the "animal chute" portion of the altar site has some ash as well.
 The Saudi government’s researchers who briefly excavated the site, apparently with the purpose of debunking the alleged connection to Moses, had to concede that ash, animal waste, bones, and charcoal were found while digging 3-4 feet at the site.

 The topography of the location is also fitting for the story.
 The Books of Exodus and Deuteronomy state that there was a brook (a stream) that came down from the mountain.
 At Jabal Maqla, it is easy to see where water came down from a higher spot on the mountain.
 The stream-bed comes down from the mountain right next to this altar site.